g1ra/eve/README.md

 relates to only me.

-This is not a results from tasks assigned to me by my Employer;
+This is not a results from tasks assigned to me by my Employer or others.

-This is a results from the use of only my facilities, premises, or property (whether tangible or intangible) owned, leased, or contracted for me;
+This is a results from the use of only my facilities, premises, or property (whether tangible or intangible) owned by me.

 This is a not result of any participation in activities in competition with my Employee.